I Love the '70s (British TV series)

 I Love the '70s is a television nostalgia series produced by the BBC that examines the pop culture of the 1970s.
 It was broadcast in ten hour-long episodes, one dedicated to each year, with the first episode, I Love 1970, premiering on BBC Two on 22 July 2000, and the last, I Love 1979, premiering on 23 September 2000.
 On the original broadcasts, each episode was followed by the host introducing a film from that particular year.
 Repeat editions have often been edited down in length by featuring fewer items, typically to half an hour runtime.

 The series proved successful and thus was followed by two similar series, I Love the '80s and I Love the '90s, both of which aired during 2001.

 The "I Love..."-series spawned a U.S. version, aired by VH1.
 Part of the series was repeated in the spring of 2012 on BBC Two as part of a special season dedicated to the 1970s.

-The episode 'I Love 1975" is the only episode that was interrupted due to a power failure on 30 June 2001, and as concluded as part of the years that BBC Two suffered problems (2000, 2001, and 2003).